Madera, CA – February & March 2023

 Okay, I realize some of my readers may not share the same faith I have – but I know what sustains me.
 If you have something else, please edit accordingly ❤️.

 Charlotte NC is beautiful, but perhaps my weather expectations should have been lower.
 I do live with systemic lupus, and now a heart condition – so my circulation is affected.
 I was just hoping for anything better than Indiana.
 It is December after all, and I adjusted.
 But every assignment surprises me, and this was no different.
 It was not a walkable market where my hotel was located, there was not a new DOS to train, I was supposed to provide sales support to a hotel.
-Due to know fault of their own, airline training contracts were changed to another state.
+Due to no fault of their own, airline training contracts were changed to another state.
 And corporate business base was low due to airline contracts.
 Again, this happens – in airport markets, so if you have read my previous blogs that tell you not to have all your eggs in one basket…

 It is tough, in any economy – to replace business lost but valuable to gain knowledge in that situation.
 The pressure is intense, and no one has the rabbit to pull out of their hat.
 But a task force manager has to think of things that no one on the property has tried yet.
 And even in December, when contracts are signed – you still have to find a way.
 And you have to be confident that your efforts may not affect them in December.
 When employees talk about being laid off or having hours cut there is a very real sense of panic that sets in.
 It is literally the worst time of year to have an assignment where you are supposed to fix something with a very short timeline.
 But this is what we do.